-Insured person: See source of funds under Old Age, Disability, and Survivors; voluntary contributors pay 2.47% of earnings for sickness and maternity benefits and 1.68% of earnings for the parent's benefit.
+Insured person: See source of funds under Old Age, Disability, and Survivors; the voluntarily insured pay 2.28% of earnings for sickness and maternity benefits and 1% of earnings for the parent's benefit.

-The minimum annual earnings used to calculate contributions are the statutory minimum annual wage; the minimum daily earnings used to calculate contributions depend on the statutory minimum hourly wage.
+For salary workers, the minimum annual earnings used to calculate contributions are the legal minimum annual wage; for wage workers the minimum daily earnings used to calculate contributions are the legal minimum hourly wage.

-The minimum annual earnings used to calculate contributions for self-employed persons and voluntarily insured persons are 2,160 lats.
+The minimum annual earnings used to calculate contributions for self-employed persons and voluntarily insured persons are 2,400 lats.

-Self-employed person: 2.36% of gross earnings for sickness and maternity benefits and 1.68% for the parent's benefit is taken from the total contribution rate of 28.17% of gross earnings paid under Old Age, Disability, and Survivors.
+Self-employed person: 2.20% of gross earnings for sickness and maternity benefits and 1.68% for the parent's benefit is taken from the total contribution rate of 32.46% of gross earnings paid under Old Age, Disability, and Survivors.